Tokelon/tokTales-demos/README.md

 ## Running

-To run a demo project, you need to build the subprojects that are required for the platform you are targeting.
+To run a project, you need to build the subprojects that are required for the platform you are targeting.
 See [Building Prerequisites](#prerequisites) for general requirements on building.

 ### Desktop

-To run a demo project on the Desktop platform, use the Gradle Wrapper to execute the `run` task.
+To run a project on the Desktop platform, use the Gradle Wrapper to execute the `run` task.
 For example, to run the **tokTales-helloworld** project on Desktop, run the following in a shell (Windows).

     cd tokTales-helloworld